telerik/ajax-docs/getting-started/installation/web-config-settings-overview.md

 Due to the fact that the `RadCompression` module takes advantage of the ASP.NET `SessionPageStatePersister`, you may need to fine-tune its settings.

-* `ControlState`&mdash;By default, the `SessionPageStatePersister` doesn't add the `ControlState` to the `Session` so you may need to add it manually:
+* `ControlState`&mdash;By default, the `SessionPageStatePersister` doesn't add the `ControlState` to the `Session` so you may need to add it manually.
 The following example demonstrates how to set the control state in `Session`.

 		````XML
 		<system.web>